Everything you need to know about 64-bit versions of Firefox for Windows

 The stock Firefox browser, with that I mean the releases that are available for download on the Mozilla website directly, can be run on 32-bit and 64-bit Windows operating systems.
-While that is the case, it is a 32-bit application that Mozilla offers on its website.
+While that is the case, Mozilla did offer a 32-bit version for Windows until 2016.
+Find out how to download and install 64-bit Firefox here.

-Before we look at that, it is necessary to find out about the differences between 32-bit and 64-bit versions of Firefox, or applications in general.
+Before we look at download options, it is necessary to find out about the differences between 32-bit and 64-bit versions of Firefox, or applications in general.

 Difference between 32-bit and 64-bit applications